PERFECT047/My-Blog-API/README.md

 **To Get It Working On Your System**
 1. Make the api go live (by default it will be on port 3000)

+   Run the following commands-

+    -npm init
+    -npm install --save express
+    -npm install --save multer
+    -npm install -g nodemon

-2. Make sure the API content is unchanged if changed update address in app.js
+3. Make sure the API content is unchanged if changed update address in app.js
-3. In './api/models/Post.js' contains the Post class usend in API
+4. In './api/models/Post.js' contains the Post class usend in API
-4. Data.json is used for storing Data.
+5. Data.json is used for storing Data.
-5. ./Uploads contains all image files to be used for(if changed make sure to rename properly or update in DB at post-image section)
+6. ./Uploads contains all image files to be used for(if changed make sure to rename properly or update in DB at post-image section)
-6. example storgage form in Data.json
+7. example storgage form in Data.json

 {